naman884/naman884/README.md

 <br>

 ### About Me 💬
-I consider myself a lifelong learner - I hope there always remains a subject or theory I can latch on to and learn and if I can actually use these things to help the world in some way, Awesome!!
+I consider myself a lifelong learner - Every day I push myself to learn something new, whether that be about machine learning, software engineering, or any miscellaneous facts about the universe and I hope there always remains a subject or theory I can latch on to and learn and if I can actually use these things to help the world in some way, Awesome!!